 Calculating Tax Equivalent Yield: Are Municipal Bonds Right for You?

-Knowing how to calculate the tax equivalent yield on municipal bonds is a key element of determining whether munis are right for you.
+Knowing how to calculate the tax equivalent yield on municipal bonds is a key element of determining whether munis make sense for your investment portfolio.
 Most municipal issues are tax-exempt on the federal and state levels, which sounds like a great deal at first.
-After all, why pay taxes on your investment income when you have the option not to?
+You wouldn't want to pay taxes on your investment income when you have the option not to.

-Unfortunately, it isn’t that simple.
-For investors in lower tax brackets, it may, in fact, pay to invest in taxable securities, since taxable issues typically offer higher pre-tax yields than municipal bonds.
+For investors in lower tax brackets, it may, in fact, pay to invest in taxable securities, since the taxable bond issues often bring higher pre-tax yields than municipal bonds.

-Knowing how municipal bonds' tax equivalent yield (TEY) is calculated is the first step in determining whether munis are right for you.
+Knowing the municipal bonds' tax equivalent yield (TEY) calculation is the first step in determining whether munis fit your needs.

-The good news: it’s not difficult.
-Here’s how to calculate tax equivalent yield in a few simple steps:
+The good news: the calculation's not difficult.
+The following shows how to calculate the tax equivalent yield in a few steps:

-Second, divide this into the yield on the tax-free bond to find out the tax-equivalent yield.
-If the bond in question is yielding 3%, the equation is 3.0 divided by .75, or 4%.
+- Divide this into the yield on the tax-free bond to find out the tax-equivalent yield.
+If the bond in question yields 3 percent, use the equation (3.0 / .75) = 4 percent.